Beograđanka: Assessment

-The building invoked both the admiration and the criticism.
+The building invoked both admiration and criticism.
 Some architects thought that the Interbellum skyline of Belgrade, which the Beograđanka disrupted, should be preserved.
 The main problem, however, appeared to be the dark colored façade.
 The critics ascribed it to the current fashion in architecture after the Toronto-Dominion Centre, while citizens who opposed it said that dark building doesn't fit to the white city (meaning of "Belgrade") and that dark paint should be scratched.
 It was compared to the Space Odyssey's Monolith or a tombstone, and called "Black Widow", a common, colloquial nickname in Belgrade for dark buildings, or those with black rooftops.

 Size and location were also criticized, due to the narrowed view on the Church of Saint Sava and problems with parking, communal services and deliveries.
 Some architects simply dismissed the entire design as "being black", without evaluating all the other aspects of the building.
 Others asked was it really necessary to "thrust" it into the old core of the city.
 Still, with the lower annex, the building was nicely connected to the much lower objects in the adjoining block of buildings.

 Despite Yugoslavia being a Communist, one-party state at the time, the architects chose for major project were selected from two dominant branches, either professorial or from business sector.
 However, though a professor, architect Pešić was directly appointed by the party, and this lack of public competition caused discomfort among the architects.
 Pešić was considered to be an excellent engineer but a weak creative mind.
 As soon as the building was finished, his colleagues massively criticized him personally, as a good professor but the one who would never escape the anonymity if not selected by the party for this job, and for the design itself.
 However, construction proved that Pešić was capable for the task, and in time only the criticism of the façade color remained.